novousernx/vagrant-iac-usecases/README.md

-# Use cases Vagrant IaC (Infra as Code)
+# Vagrant IaC (Infrastructure as Code) Use Cases

 Using Vagrant for Quick Sandboxes.

 This is a simple repo to demonstrate how to implement iac using Vagrant on AWS, GCP, VMWare, VirtualBox etc. We have implemented **iac (Infra-As-A-Code)** and CaC(Configuration-as-Code) using Vagrant and Ansible.

-Sample Use cases:
+## Sample Use cases:

+See some of the subdirectories for sample usage.

 - Create an AWX (Ansible Web UI)server for demo (INPG)
 - Create application server for develpers on everyday with same spec and destroy when finished
 - Create a webserver with nginx installed and configured in GCP or AWS